 - I will pass (future tense)

 The verb to pass usually implies movement of some sort and can sometimes cause confusion because it often means to move past.
-For example,

 - The hunter passed by the deer without even seeing it.